-Tasks on the Speaking test targeted at Level 5 require students to explain, recount, or argue using elaborated and sophisticated language.
-Responses to Level 5 tasks at the Exemplary score point include elaboration using multiple complex sentences in which each idea is joined appropriately to the last thought.
+Tasks on the Speaking test targeted at Level 5 require students to explain, recount, or argue by producing extended oral responses that include using elaborated and sophisticated language as well as precise content-area vocabulary.
+Responses earning the highest score point feature multiple complex sentences in which each idea is joined appropriately to the previous thought.
 These responses are well-formed internally and expressed clearly in grade-level speech.
-In addition, the response must be clear, automatic, fluent, and use precise vocabulary.
+In addition, the response must be clear, automatic, and fluent.